Advantages of Cobots Over Traditional Robots: Complete Comparison

 3. Rapid Deployment (Days Instead of Months)

 Time to productivity is critical.
-For many manufacturers, a deployment delay of even one month represents thousands of dollars in lost output and deferred labor savings.
+A deployment delay of even one month represents thousands of dollars in lost output.

 - Simple pick-and-place: 1-3 days